frolovilya/stm32-boot-explained/README.md

 make VERBOSE=1
 ```

-Note that the last command is a linking stage.
-If we strip all other compiler flags, the command could look like below.
-Here's where the linker is instructed to use our linker script.
+Note that the last command is the linking stage.
+If we strip all other compiler flags, the command could look like the following.
+This is where the linker is instructed to use our linker script.

 ```sh
 arm-none-eabi-gcc